American Society for Indexing

 1:15 pm to 2:15 pm Sessions

 Indexing Specialties: SIG Roundtable.
-Heather Hedden, Barbara Mortenson, Jennifer Spanier, Meghan Miller Brawley, Anne Fifer, Connie Binder, AElfwine Mischler, and Steve Csipke.
+Heather Hedden, Barbara Mortenson, Jennifer Spanier, Meghan Miller Brawley, Anne Fifer, Connie Binder, AElfwine Mischler, Steve Csipke, and Richard Genova.
 Representatives from most of ASI’s affiliated special interest groups (SIGs) will introduce their SIGs and answer questions from the moderator so that indexers can learn more about the different specialties—such as the type of work, clients, marketing, resources, training, challenges, and rewards—and maybe find a new area to branch into.
-Included specialties are Business, Culinary, History, Medical, Sports/Fitness, Legal, Digital Publications, and Periodical/Database Indexing.
+Included specialties are Business, Culinary, Gardening/Environmental, History, Medical, Sports/Fitness, Legal, Digital Publications, and Periodical/Database Indexing.

 Time Is Money: Time Theft and Earnings Loss for Freelance Indexers.
 Diana Witt.
 The publishing industry is in transition.
 Indexers are still getting work, but their work conditions are constantly changing.
 The amount of work required, the time allowed for project completion, and non-indexing tasks included in the project are making it more and more difficult for indexers to manage their work time and get adequate payment for the amount of time they spend on a project.
 This panel will address those issues.